vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 Hong Kong did not give us satisfactory results for price predictions for these models.
 We believe this could be because ................
-Gradient boost performed better than XGBoost for rating predictions.
+Gradient boosting performed better than XGBoost for rating predictions.

 ### Bristol, United Kingdom